-Meerut: It was indeed a rare spectacle, at least for the people of western Uttar Pradesh, when scores of Muslims bowed down to offer namaz in the courtyard of a Shiva temple in Bulandshahr.
+eerut: It was indeed a rare spectacle, at least for the people of western Uttar Pradesh, when scores of Muslims bowed down in the courtyard of a Bulandshahr Shiva temple to offer namaz.

-Setting example of bonhomie amid rising communal rhetoric in the region, residents of Bulandshahr’s Jainpur village on Sunday afternoon threw open the gate of Shiva temple for the Muslim devotees who couldn’t reach the mosque on time due to traffic congestion.
+Setting an example of bonhomie amid rising communal rhetoric in the region, on Sunday afternoon residents of Bulandshahr’s Jainpur village threw open the Shiva temple gate for Muslim devotees who were unable to reach the mosque on time due to traffic congestion.

-“The message of love and brotherhood should spread far and wide.
-Some Muslim brothers got stuck in the traffic jam here and it was namaaz time.
-Since there wasn’t any other place for them to offer prayers, we opened the gate of the Shiva temple and asked them to come in, “said Amar Singh, the priest of the Shiva temple.DONATE FOR PEACE
+“The message of love and friendship is to spread far and wide.
+Here some Muslim brothers had stuck in the traffic jam and it was time for Namaaz.
+Since there was no other place to offer prayers for them, we opened the Shiva temple gate and asked them to come in, “said Shiva temple priest Amar Singh.